paltefogt/ceros-ski/README.md

 I found the bug - it was in setupKeyHandler, when pressing the left arrow.
 If the skier had just crashed, the direction would be 0, and it was being blindly decremented.
 The resulted in a direction of -1, which is invalid.

 ### Refactor
 The entire codebase was refactored into classes.
 I implemented an observable pattern to handle events.
+I implemented a decorator pattern to handle skier movement.
 I also created a globals file for configuration and a utility class to handle some general functionality.

 ### New Features
 I added the following: